New York

 New York courts enforce limitations of liability.
 See ERE LLP v.
 Spanierman Gallery, LLC, 94 A.D.3d 492, 494 (N.Y.
 App.
 Div.
 2012) (upholding agreement limiting liability to professional fees actually received pursuant to an engagement letter); Smith-Hoy v.
 AMC Prop.
 Evaluations, Inc., 52 A.D.3d 809, 862 (N.Y.
 App.
 Div.
 2008) (upholding limitation of liability in agreement between home buyers and inspection company that limited company’s liability to the fee paid for its services).
 In Eldor Contracting Corp. v.
 Cty. of Nassau, 272 A.D.
 2d 509, 509-10 (N.Y.
 App.
 Div.
 2000), the court found that, by its acquiescent conduct, a contractor accepted the counteroffer tendered to it by its subcontractor, including limitations of liability in the subcontractor’s warranty providing that the contractor could not sue for consequential or incidental damages and that direct damages would be capped at the greater of $5,000 or the contract price.
 Id.
 However, in U.S. Energy Dev.
 Corp. v.
 Superior Well Servs., Inc., 155 A.D.3d 1553, 1554 (N.Y.
 App.
 Div.
 2017), the court held that a limitation of liability in a mining company’s field invoices did not become part of the contract between the owner and mining company because the invoices were not provided to the owner until after the company completed its work.
 Id.
 Accordingly, the field invoices’ liability limitations did not bar the owner’s recovery of damages for the company’s alleged improper performance of hydraulic fracturing operations on wells.
 Id.

 Parties to sales contracts may also modify or limit remedies and warranties, absent unconscionability.
 N.Y.
 U.C.C.
-Law §§ 2-316, 2-719 (McKinney 2021).
+Law §§ 2-316, 2-719 (McKinney 2024).
 Parties may resort to other remedies if the limited remedy fails of its essential purpose.
 Roneker v.
 Kenworth Truck Co., 944 F. Supp.
 179, 184 (W.D.N.Y.
 1996) (finding that a limited remedy “fails of its essential purpose when, while it may have appeared fair and reasonable at the inception of the contract, as a result of later circumstances it operates to deprive a party of a substantial benefit of the bargain”).

 Exculpatory Clauses

 Exculpatory clauses are generally enforceable in New York, including provisions that exculpate liability for delay damages.
-S.N.
+See S.N.
 Tannor, Inc. v.
 A.F.C.
 Enters., Inc., 276 A.D.
 2d 363, 363-64 (N.Y.
 App.
 Div.
 2000) (holding that general contractor was protected under subcontract’s no-damage-for-delay exculpatory clause from subcontractor’s claim to recover damages for extra work and delays allegedly caused by contractor’s inept administration of the project); Weydman Elec., Inc. v.
 Joint Schs.
 Constr.
 Bd., 140 A.D.3d 1605, 1606-07 (N.Y.
 App.
 Div.
 2016) (holding that exculpatory no damages for delay clause barred subcontractor’s claims against project owner and its construction manager); Kalisch-Jarcho, Inc. v.
 City of N.Y., 448 N.E.2d 413, 416 (N.Y.
 1983).
 New York courts also enforce exculpatory clauses contained in invitations for bids.
 Michael J. Torpey, Inc. v.
 Consol.
 Edison Co. of N.Y., Inc., 99 A.D.2d 484, 484 (N.Y.
 App.
 Div.
 1984) (finding that, in light of exculpatory language in power company’s invitation for bids for excavation work, contractor could not complain that work assigned deviated from “typical layouts” attached to the invitation).
 However, an exculpatory clause that places the burden on the contractor to investigate the site and discover potential problems is unenforceable if the state is aware of such problems.
 Laura Roofing & Renovating Co. v.
 Bd. of Educ. of City of N.Y., 57 A.D.2d 586, 586 (N.Y.
 App.
 Div.
 1977).
 New York courts will not enforce exculpatory agreements that exempt a party from willful or gross negligence, Austro v.
 Niagara Mohawk Power Corp., 487 N.E.2d 267, 267 (N.Y.
 1985), or where the state misrepresents certain conditions in relation to a construction contract.
 Rusciano Constr.
 Corp v.
 New York, 37 A.D.2d 745, 746 (N.Y.
 App.
 Div.
 1971).

 New York courts have recognized two exceptions to the general enforceability of exculpatory clauses.
 The first voids limits on liability when there is a disparity in bargaining power.
 The second renders the clause unenforceable when the breaching party’s conduct “smacks of intentional wrongdoing.”
 In re Lyondell Chemical Co., 544 B.R.
 75, 84 (Bankr.
 S.D.N.Y.
 2016).